 An expert on international political economy and East Asian politics, President Woo has written and edited seven books.
 The first of the seven books is Race to the Swift: State and Finance in Korean Industrialization, her dissertation at Columbia University for which she received the highest distinction from the University.
 The most recent is Something New Under the Sun, a collection of essays about liberal arts education.

 She was the executive producer of an award-winning documentary film, “Koryo Saram: The Unreliable People,” about Joseph Stalin’s ethnic cleansing of Koreans living in Far Eastern Russia during the Great Terror.
 The film won the Best Documentary Award from the National Film Board of Canada.

-A native of Seoul who was educated in Seoul and Tokyo through high school, Woo came to the United States to study at Bowdoin College in Maine.
-She completed her master’s and doctoral degrees in international affairs, Latin American studies and political science at Columbia University.
+A native of Seoul, President Woo attended high school in Tokyo and came to the United States to study at Bowdoin College in Maine.
+She completed her master’s degrees in international affairs and Latin American studies and a doctoral degree in political science at Columbia University.

 President Woo serves on the board of the American Hospital of Paris Foundation, Neuilly-sur-Seine, Women’s College Coalition, Virginia Foundation for Independent Colleges, as well as the council of the Focused Ultrasound Foundation in Charlottesville, Va.
 She is also a trustee of the Asian University for Women in Chittagong, Bangladesh.